Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Seeding

 Download PDF

-Plant populations set the stage for the yield potential of a crop.
-Research has shown that each crop has an optimum plant density range that producers should target when seeding their crop (Table 1).
-Rates may be adjusted depending on the conditions in the field, date of seeding, weed pressure, seed placed fertilizer, and other pressures that may affect emergence or plant stand.
+Plant populations set the stage for a crop’s yield potential.
+Research has shown that each crop has an optimal plant density range that producers should target when seeding (Table 1).
+Rates may be adjusted depending on field conditions, seeding date, weed pressure, seed-placed fertilizer, and other factors that may affect emergence or plant stand.
 With high weed pressure, for example, research has shown that growers can increase the seeding rate of most pulses to increase competitiveness.

-To calculate seeding rates based on target plant populations (Figure 1) growers need the germination rate, seed size (thousand kernel weight in grams or TKW), and expected survival rates of the seed lot that they are planning to seed.
+To calculate seeding rates based on target plant populations (Figure 1), growers need the germination rate, seed size (thousand kernel weight in grams, or TKW), and expected survival rate of the seed lot they plan to seed.

 Plant Population

 Target plant populations are based on research findings that identify the plant population required to optimize yield by crop.
-Economics were considered in developing the recommendations and were based on typical seed costs and prices for harvested grain.
-Higher costs of seed may mean the target population for optimum returns could be lower than recommended.
-Higher grain prices may mean the opposite as every bushel gain in yield could lead to higher returns.
+Economics were considered in developing the recommendations and were based on typical seed costs and harvested grain prices.
+Higher seed costs may mean the target population for optimal returns could be lower than recommended.
+Higher grain prices may mean the opposite, as every bushel gain in yield could lead to higher returns.

 Thousand Kernel Weight

-Varieties and seed lots can vary significantly in seed size so it is important to know the seed size of the actual seed lot you are planning to seed.
+Varieties and seed lots can vary significantly in seed size, so it is important to know the seed size of the seed lot you plan to seed.
 Not knowing your TKW could mean seeding too heavy and spending more on seed than needed, or seeding too light and limiting yield potential.

 Emergence Rate

-Emergence rate is more difficult to estimate as it is dependent on germination and environmental conditions.
-Expected seedling survival is typically 5-15% less than the germination rate with pulses – more under ideal conditions and less under adverse conditions.
-Factors to take into account when determining the expected seedling survival are seeding date, soil temperature, moisture and texture, as well as possible soil-borne diseases and insect pressures.
-The amount of seed-placed fertilizer and the seeding depth are factors that can also affect seedling survival.
+Emergence rate is more difficult to estimate because it depends on germination and environmental conditions.
+Expected seedling survival is typically 5-15% less than the germination rate with pulses, more under ideal conditions and less under adverse conditions.
+Factors to take into account when determining expected seedling survival include seeding date, soil temperature, moisture, and texture, as well as potential soil-borne diseases and insect pressures.
+The amount of seed-placed fertilizer and the seeding depth can also affect seedling survival.

 Seeding rate in kilograms per hectare = [Thousand kernel weight in grams x Target plant population (number per square metre)] / [% expected emergence (ex.
 85)] To convert to seeding rate in pounds per acre (lb/ac) = Seeding rate (kg/ha) x 0.89